ktaylor63/southeast/site/content/articles/a-boost-in-the-barrens.md

 updated: 'February 27th, 2019'
 ---

 [Barrens topminnows](https://ecos.fws.gov/ecp0/profile/speciesProfile?spcode=E05C) are small, colorful fish about four inches long, and the males are particularly showy during spawning season.
-Barrens darters are even smaller, and they are sometimes taller than they are long.
+Barrens darters are even smaller, and they are believed to be one of the rarest fish in North America.
 [Cumberland pigtoes](https://ecos.fws.gov/ecp0/profile/speciesProfile?spcode=F033) are mussels with mahogany shells and peach interiors.

 The fish and mussels are struggling to survive in the only place they live: the creeks and watersheds in a little part of Tennessee called the Barrens, midway between Nashville and Chattanooga.
 They need all the help they can get.
 Enter [Partners for Fish and Wildlife](/our-services/partners-program/), a program funded and staffed by the U.S. Fish and Wildlife Service.